Cumbernauld: New Town history

 The development, promotion and management was undertaken, until 1996, by the Cumbernauld Development Corporation (CDC).
-This was a quango appointed by the Secretary of State for Scotland (Cowling 1997).
+This was a quango appointed by the Secretary of State for Scotland.
 The area allocated was 4,150 acres (1,680 ha) lying between and incorporating the existing villages of Condorrat and Cumbernauld.
 The first new housing became available in 1958.
 An additional 3,638 acres (1,472 ha) was added to the designated town area on 19 March 1973 to accommodate a revised target population of 70,000.
 Cumbernauld is the clearest example of a modernist new town vision in the UK.
 Housing was originally built in a series of satellite neighbourhoods clustered around the hilltop town centre.
 Separation of people and cars was a major element of the first town masterplan, and this was carried through for much of the development of the town.
 Cumbernauld pioneered designs for underpasses and pedestrian footbridges as well as segregated footpaths.
 Early neighbourhoods were designed by the CDC and were constructed at Ravenswood, Seafar and Kildrum, north of the Town Centre and Carbrain to the south.
 Other neighbourhoods were later developed at the Village, Greenfaulds, Condorrat, and Abronhill.
 Much of the housing in these areas won awards for their innovative designs.